Investment Office · · 19 min read

 By the time you're deep in a deal, walking away feels less like a strategic option and more like admitting defeat.
 Several psychological forces conspire to keep you at the table even when the table is tilted against you.

-The sunk cost fallacy is the most powerful.
+Sunk cost fallacy is the most powerful.
 You've invested months of time, tens of thousands in professional fees, and enormous emotional energy.
 Walking away means all of that was "wasted."
-The fallacy lies in the word "wasted"—those costs are gone whether you close or not.
+The fallacy lies in the word "wasted" — those costs are gone whether you close or not.
 Research on negotiation psychology shows that past investments shouldn't affect future decisions, but they almost always do.
 The longer you've been in a deal, the harder it becomes to exit, even when logic dictates that exiting is the wisest choice.
+Understanding this bias—that sunk costs cloud judgment—connects directly to the decision architecture frameworks that help founders avoid traps created by psychological pressure.

 Identity attachment adds another layer.
 Once you've told yourself (and perhaps your team, your spouse, your accountant) that you're selling, your identity shifts.
 You start thinking of yourself as someone who sold their business.
 Walking away means un-becoming that person, at least temporarily.
 The psychological cost of that identity reversal is real, even if it's hard to articulate.